Haiterbach: History

 Haiterbach was given its town rights by the Counts of Hohenberg in 1349.
 The County of Hohenberg sold Haiterbach and the villages of Beihingen and Oberschwandorf to the County of Württemberg in 1363.
 The three towns were assigned to the district of Nagold, which was organized as Oberamt Nagold in 1758.
 Unterschwandorf existed within the district of Nagold, but was not a possession of the House of Württemberg until 1805, when it was incorporated into the Knightly Canton of Neckar-Schwarzwald and thus annexed and in 1806 assigned to Oberamt Nagold.
 In 1938, the Oberamt was dissolved and Haiterbach, Beihingen, Oberschwandorf, and Unterschwandorf were assigned to Landkreis Calw.
 Beihingen and Unterschwandorf were merged into Haiterbach in 1972.
 Oberschwandorf was incorporated in 1975.

 Geography

-The township of (Stadt) of Haiterbach is located at the southern tipof the district of Calw, along its border with the district of Freudenstadt to the south.
+The township (Stadt) of Haiterbach is located at the southern tip of the district of Calw, along its border with the district of Freudenstadt to the south.
 Haiterbach is physically located in the greater Black Forest region and the Heckengäu, with some of its municipal area lying in the Upper Gäu to the north and east.
 The landscape of Haiterbach's municipal area is defined by the Waldach and its tributaries.
 Elevation above sea level in the municipal area ranges from a high of 678 m Normalnull (NN) to a low of 428 m NN.

 Portions of the Federally protected Haiterbacher Heckengäu, Upper Gründel, and Waldach and Haiterbach valleys nature reserves are located in Haiterbach's municipal area.